Autonomous Stabilization of Fock States in an Oscillator against Multiphoton Losses

 In this Letter, we experimentally demonstrate a dissipation engineering method for autonomously stabilizing multi-photon Fock states against multi-photon-loss errors in a superconducting microwave cavity.
-The robust generation of these non-classical bosonic states is realized by developing a cascaded selective photon-addition (CSPA) operation assisted by an ancillary superconducting qubit and a reservoir bath resonator.
+The robust generation of these nonclassical bosonic states is realized by developing a cascaded selective photon-addition (CSPA) operation assisted by an ancillary superconducting qubit and a reservoir bath resonator.
 The non-unitary CSPA operation is implemented by applying a continuous-wave multi-component microwave drive to engineer the coupling to the dissipative environment.
-The experimental results indicate that the quantum coherence properties of the Fock states are preserved for a duration of about $10$~ms, which significantly exceeds their intrinsic lifetimes of less than $50~\mu$s.
+The experimental results indicate that the nonclassical Wigner negativities of the Fock states are preserved for a duration of about $10$~ms, which can potentially be extended indefinitely.
 By controlling the selective photon-addition operations on individual photonic energy levels, we have confirmed that multi-photon-loss errors have been corrected to stabilize multi-photon Fock states.
-Furthermore, we showcase the potential of our dissipation engineering method in implementing a non-unitary quantum operation that resets a binomially-encoded logical qubit, which highlights its applications in error-correctable quantum information processing.
+Furthermore, we showcase the potential of our dissipation engineering method in implementing a non-unitary quantum operation that resets a binomially-encoded logical qubit.

 As shown in Fig.~\ref{fig1}(a), a quantum harmonic oscillator with a quadratic potential well has infinite evenly-spaced energy levels.
 Each energy level corresponds to an energy eigenstate $|n\rangle $, commonly known as the photon number state or Fock state, containing $n$ photons in the oscillator.
 However, these Fock states are susceptible to environment-induced decoherence, resulting in photon loss described by the annihilation operator $\hat{a} = \sum_n{\sqrt{n} |n-1\rangle \langle n |}$.
 To stabilize the Fock state against decoherence-induced photon loss errors, we introduce a CSPA operation, capable of adding photons in a tailored photon number subspace.
 This operation is similar to the conjugate operator of $\hat{a}$ and can be described by